 - You can find meaningful gifted peer support in our InterGifted Support Community.

-- I invite you to join my upcoming workshop, Legitimizing Your Gifted Needs, in which I talk about helping you identify your needs as a gifted person and work toward spending more time at the higher levels (and healing the lower levels).
+- I invite you to join the next offering of my workshop, Legitimizing Your Gifted Needs, in which I talk about helping you identify your needs as a gifted person and work toward spending more time at the higher levels (and healing the lower levels).

 - Or simply share your story with me.